Aandri99/knowladgebase/13_DAC_doc.rst

 	.. math:: U_{OUT} = -(U_1 \cdot \frac{R_2}{R_1} + U_2 \cdot \frac{R_2}{R_3})

-Adding more input voltages and input resistors would just extend the equation.
-If input voltages can be only Uref or 0V, and we fix resistor values, equation becomes even simpler.
-In this example b0 through b3 represent bits which control state of resistors.
-1 means Uref, and 0 means 0V.
+By adding more input voltages and input resistors, the equation for the output voltage would simply be extended.
+However, if the input voltages are fixed at either Uref or 0V, and the resistor values are fixed as well, the equation becomes simpler.
+In this example, b0 through b3 represent the bits that control the state of the resistors.
+A value of 1 for a bit means that the corresponding resistor is connected to the reference voltage Uref, while a value of 0 means that the corresponding resistor is connected to 0V.

 .. image:: img/13_binary_weighted_DAC_schematics.png
 	:name: binary weighted DAC schematic